shreya179-disk/SPP-StableCoin/README.md

 wBTC
 wETH

-Our DSC system should always be "overcollateralized".
-At no point, should the value of all collateral <= the $ backed value of all the DSC.
+Our SSP system should always be "overcollateralized".
+At no point, should the value of all collateral <= the $ backed value of all the SPP.